What's Up? (4 Non Blondes song): Music video

 A music video was produced to promote the single.
 It was directed by American film director Morgan Lawley and features the band, dressed in punk clothing, performing the song as they stand in a living room set decorated with paintings.
 In between, there is footage of the band in a park and a playground.
 It was nominated in the category for Best Alternative Rock Video at the MTV Video Music Awards.
-The video was later published on YouTube in February 2011.
-It had generated more than 1 billion views as of September 2021.
+The video was later published on YouTube in 2011 and passed two billion views in October 2025 on the platform.